y1kng/FastAPI-Projects/fastapi-URL/README.md

 > In this project, I implemented a **URL shortening service** with FastAPI, PostgreSQL, and SQLAlchemy,
 > including short link generation, original URL retrieval, click tracking, and unit tests.

-Overview: A simple URL shortening service built with FastAPI, SQLAlchemy and PostgreSQL.
+Overview: A URL shortening service built with FastAPI, SQLAlchemy and PostgreSQL.
 Generate short links, retrieve original URLs, and track click counts.

 ---